w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 some other address on the remote system.
 It needs to be told which asset(s) to transfer and to whom/where the asset is to be transferred.

+1. **Instruction** - Results in a state change in the local consensus system, or some state change.
+2. **Trusted Indication** - Tells the XCVM, or the executor, that some action has been done before already - meaning, this action is now trusted and can be acted on, i.e in a teleport scenario.
+3. **Information**
+4. **System Notification**

 ```
 enum Instruction {
     TransferAsset {